3Top/word2vec-api/README.md

 curl http://127.0.0.1:5000/word2vec/model_word_set
 ```

-Note: The "model" method returns a base64 encoding of the vector. model\_word\_set returns a base64 encoded pickle of the model's vocabuary.
+Note: The "model" method returns a base64 encoding of the vector. "model\_word\_set" returns a base64 encoded pickle of the model's vocabulary.

 ## Where to get a pretrained model